jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/conjuration/Cave Fangs.md

 Area: one 5-ft. square/level; the area must be a stone surface
 Effect:
 Targets:
-Duration: 1 day/level or until triggered (D)
+Duration: 1 day/level or until triggered
 Dismissible: yes
 Shapeable: yes
 SavingThrow: Reflex half (see below)